jina-ai/GoldRetriever/README.md

-# Auto ChatGPT Retrieval Plugin
+# Golden Retriever

-Effortlessly create and deploy your own ChatGPT Retrieval Plugins with `auto-retrieval-plugin`, a powerful command-line tool that takes care of hosting and server setup for you!
+Easily empower ChatGPT to store and analyze your data using `goldenretriever`, a powerful command-line tool for creating and hosting retrieval plugins in just a few simple steps.

 ## Quick Start